 Bring your TEFL certification and sample lesson plans to interviews, and be prepared to possibly teach a mock lesson as a demonstration.

-Locate local language schools using resources like www.eslbase.com/schools/Italy and the Italian Yellow Pages (www.paginegialle.it), which lists more than 2,000 language schools and institutes throughout the country.
-International TEFL Academy students & graduates will have access to our exclusive Italy school finder as part of their Job Search Guidance.
+Resources like www.eslbase.com/schools/Italy and the Italian Yellow Pages (www.paginegialle.it) are great.
+They list more than 2,000 language schools and institutes throughout the country.
+International TEFL Academy students & graduates will also have access to our exclusive Italy school finder as part of their Job Search Guidance.

 John Bentley is Co-Founder & Senior Writer for International TEFL Academy (ITA), the world leader in TEFL certification for teaching English abroad.
 A graduate of Harvard University and the Medill School of Journalism at Northwestern, John is a recognized expert in the field of TEFL.
 His articles have appeared across the field's top websites, including GoAbroad.com, StudyAbroad.com, InterExchange, GoOverseas.com, Adventure Teaching, & many others.
 He has also spoken as an expert on Teaching English Abroad & TEFL certification at major conferences like MeetPlanGo and Lessons from Abroad (LFA) in Portland & San Diego.

 Want to Learn More About Teaching English Abroad & Online?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.